w3c/wai-bcase/index.md

 ## Conclusion

 Public use of the Internet is more than 25 years old.
 The web is no longer a novelty but an integrated, critical tool of modern life.
 As smart businesses integrate accessible design into their development and procurement processes, they understand the need for equal access by all people.
-The legal risks of ignoring accessibility are significant, and the benefits have also been demonstrated by leaders like Apple, Barclay’s, NPR, IBM, Microsoft and hundreds more.
+The legal risks of ignoring accessibility are significant, and the benefits have also been demonstrated by leaders like Apple, Barclays, NPR, IBM, Microsoft and hundreds more.
 Business leaders and the advocates who influence them can have a tremendous social impact and healthy ROI as they follow a roadmap that leads to equal access.
 More than one billion people with disabilities in the world are eager to engage with you as customers, clients, partners, employees, and equal participants in civic and social activities.
 By developing a long-term commitment to accessibility and by using WAI resources to develop policy and implement a strategy to bring that commitment to life, your business will reach this market and is likely to thrive in unexpected and self-sustaining ways.

 ## Resources
 This article was written after reading and exploring many external resources that shaped our understanding of the current landscape.
 We have provided links and notes about our research in this [Annotated Bibliography](https://w3c.github.io/wai-bcase/teach-advocate/business-case/bibliography/).